Christl Cranz

 Christl Franziska Antonia Cranz-Borchers (1 July 1914 – 28 September 2004) was a German alpine ski racer.
-Cranz dominated international competition in the 1930s, winning twelve world championship titles between 1934 and 1939.
-At the 1936 Winter Olympics in Garmisch-Partenkirchen, she won the combined competition (slalom and downhill).
+She dominated international competition in the 1930s, winning twelve world championship titles between 1934 and 1939.
+At the 1936 Winter Olympics in Garmisch-Partenkirchen, Cranz won the combined competition (slalom and downhill).

 Biography

 Born in Brussels, Cranz was the older sister of Rudolf Cranz.
 After the break-out of World War I, Cranz and her family fled from Belgium to Traifelberg near Reutlingen, where Cranz learned to ski.
 Afterwards the family moved to Grindelwald and Freiburg.

 Alongside her apprenticeship as trainer and philologist she started a successful ski racing career.
 In 1934, she won all titles at the German Championship.
 At the world championship in St. Moritz she won the slalom and the combined competition and was second in downhill (after Swiss Anny Rüegg).
 She won all titles at the world championships in 1937 (Chamonix) and 1939 (Zakopane).
 To this day, Cranz remains the most successful competitor at the World Championships, with twelve gold and three silver medals.
 In the 1930s, the championships were held annually.